misian987/shophub/README.md

 - TypeScript
 - Material-UI
 - Context API for state management
 - GitHub Pages for hosting
+- Google Analytics 4 event tracking

+## Deployment Status

+The site is automatically deployed to GitHub Pages on every push to the main branch.
+Check the [Actions tab](https://github.com/misian987/shophub/actions) for deployment status.